Shahrokh-Hamidi/Multi-Object-Tracking/README.md

  - The assignment problem is based on murty's algorithm.

- - The code has been written in python 3.
+ - The library has been coded in Python3.
+ -